codelit-io/codelit-demo-app/README.md

 # Current Tech

-The app has a React frontend and paired with a Firebase cloud backend
+User Interface is powered by a React frontend, paired with a Firebase serverless backend

 # Getting Started